Careers

 Our work includes training and supporting parents, teachers and health professionals to meet each child’s communication or feeding and swallowing needs within their everyday life.

-Guidance and helpful information
+Guidance and Helpful Information

 If you think your child has difficulties with speech, language or communication, please use the advice sheets below and suggested weblinks.
 These advice sheets will give you ideas to support and encourage your child’s development.

-What happens next?
+What happens next? - Pre School Aged Children

 Please note, these drop-in clinics are for parents of children with speech, language and communication issues, not feeding difficulties.
 They are only for parents and legal guardians, not professionals.